Markin-MacPhail Westside Legacy Trail | Invermere to Fairmont Hot Springs, British Columbia

-Bike, run or walk your way along the 25 kilometres of the world class Markin-MacPhail Westside Legacy Trail (MMWLT) located in the Columbia Valley, BC.
+Bike, run or walk your way along the 25 kilometres of the world class Markin-MacPhail Westside Legacy Trail (MMWLT) located in the Columbia Valley, British Columbia connecting the communities of Fairmont Hot Springs and Invermere.
 The MMWLT is a paved trail that will take you through the heart of the Columbia Valley’s stunning natural landscapes.
 Whether you’re just out for a walk, or are looking for a challenge, the trail is functional for a diverse set of skills.

 The Trail is divided into seven segments with each one offering its own unique experience.
 At various locations along the Trail picnic tables and benches are provided.
 Restrooms are also available and there are multiple parking lots along the way.
 Restrooms and picnic tables are wheelchair accessible.